When to plant Impatiens in Wayne County, IL

 Wayne County, Illinois is in USDA Hardiness Zone 6b.
 The average last spring frost is April 8 and first fall frost is October 27.

-Wayne County County sits in USDA Zone 6b.
+Wayne County sits in USDA Zone 6b.
 Impatiens grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Impatiens grow in Wayne County County's climate?
+Can Impatiens grow in Wayne County's climate?

 Your Wayne County Garden Planner — Free